Why join the Peer Partnership Program?

 Be open and accepting of people of all sexual orientations, faiths or of no faith tradition.

 The bible study is led by the Campus Ministry’s own Rev. Margaret Propp and Rev. Tim Nethercott.
-This will focus on an in-depth look at biblical stories and themes.
-They will be hosted two weeks prior to the Learning Circles and will function as a theological base for the Peer Partners.
+This will focus on an in-depth look at biblical stories and themes as selected by the program’s participants during our first meeting in January.
+The Bible Study will be hosted once monthly in January, February and March prior to the Campus Ministry’s Contemplative Worship Service.
+There will be an hour of conversation, and then a small meal is eaten together.

 One of the main aims of the Peer Partnership Program is to build community amongst the young adults.
-To do this we also offer two retreats as part of the program.
-The first retreat is just for the Peer Partners, and occurs in September.
-This one is geared at the Peer Partners getting to know each other and helping to break the ice.
-The second is the prairie-wide retreat hosted by the Lutheran Campus Ministries every January.
+To do this we participate in a prairie-wide retreat hosted by the Lutheran Campus Ministries every January.
 At this retreat, faith-minded young adults from universities in Alberta and Saskatchewan gather at Camp Kuriakos in Sylvan Lake.
 This gives our Peer Partners the opportunity to work alongside, converse with, and be a part of a wide, church-led, young adult community.
-We have found that the retreats are integral to crafting community and that the young adults find the experiences at these retreats invaluable life experience.
+We have found that the retreat is integral to crafting community and that the young adults find the experiences at these retreats invaluable life experience.
 Plus, they are just a ridiculous amount of fun!

 One of our long-term hopes for this program is to create a city-wide network of faith-minded young adults who will continue to interact, meet, and keep discussing their faith.
 We believe a network like this is imperative to the well-being and longevity of the church.